 Are you working on a research grant issued by an endorsed funder on the list approved by UK Research and Innovation (UKRI)?
 If no, proceed to Route 4.
 If yes, then if you as an individual or your role is named in a successful grant application from an endorsed funder, you need to submit both the award letter and a statement of guarantee from the employing or host institution as part of your application for a fast-track visa.
 The funder and the institution must both be on UKRI’s approved lists.

 Under the endorsed funder route, eligibility extends to the principal investigator (P.I.), co-investigators (Co I.) and team roles stated in the grant application at graduate level and above – for example, postdoctoral researchers, research assistants, technologists and methodologists.
 Eligible individuals must spend at least 50% of their work time on fulfilling the grant conditions (principal investigators or co-investigators holding multiple grants may demonstrate 50% in aggregate).
 A minimum award threshold of £30,000 applies and the minimum grant duration is 24 months.
-Individuals must have at least two years left on their employment contract to be eligible.
+Individuals must have at least one year left on their employment contract to be eligible.
 Temporary exemptions apply to researchers working on COVID-19 related projects.

 More information on Route 3: Endorsed funders